Feeding America assists local pantries in fight to end hunger

 OSHKOSH, Wis.
-(WFRV)-According to Feeding America, over 9 percent of people living in Winnebago County are food insecure meaning they can’t consistently afford nutritious foods for themselves and their families.
+(WFRV) – According to Feeding America, over nine percent of people living in Winnebago County are food insecure meaning they can’t consistently afford nutritious foods for themselves and their families.

 Oshkosh Area Community Pantry is one of the places that is working hard to lower that number.